hardesk/build2-reference/README.md

 ```

 ### dump
-Print the contents of the current scope (including nested scope) or target passed as argument to stderr.
+Print the contents of the current scope (including nested scope) or of the target passed as an argument to stderr.
 ```
 exe{hello}: {hxx cxx}{**}
 cxx.poptions =+ "-I$out_root" "-I$src_root"